Codecademy/docs/content/sql/concepts/commands/terms/outer-join/outer-join.md

 ---
-Title: "OUTER JOIN"
+Title: 'OUTER JOIN'
-Description: "Ccombine rows from different tables even if the join condition is not met."
+Description: 'Ccombine rows from different tables even if the join condition is not met.'
 Subjects:
-  - "Data Science"
+  - 'Data Science'
 Tags:
-  - "Database"
+  - 'Database'
-  - "Queries"
+  - 'Queries'
-  - "PostgreSQL"
+  - 'PostgreSQL'
-  - "MySQL"
+  - 'MySQL'
-  - "SQLite"
+  - 'SQLite'
 CatalogContent:
-  - "learn-sql"
+  - 'learn-sql'
-  - "paths/analyze-data-with-sql"
+  - 'paths/analyze-data-with-sql'
-  - "paths/design-databases-with-postgresql"
+  - 'paths/design-databases-with-postgresql'
 ---

 Combine rows from different tables even if the join condition is not met.